Increasing Audiobook Engagement 150% Through Native Playback Design

 Documentation and release strategy

-I owned the handoff end to end by creating comprehensive documentation and interactive prototypes so engineering could build without losing design intent or introducing inconsistencies across iOS and Android.
+I created comprehensive handoff documentation and interactive prototypes so engineering could build without losing design intent or introducing inconsistencies across iOS and Android.

-I worked with engineering to track usage behavioral patterns specifically to validate whether the control placement needed iteration over time.
+I worked with engineering on instrumentation to track usage behavioral patterns specifically to validate whether the control placement needed iteration over time.
 I also proposed and aligned on a staggered release plan.
-We would launch the core audio player first, then shipped the mini-player immediately after as a fast follow so users could benefit from the improved listening experience right away.
+We would launch the core audio player first, then ship the mini-player immediately after as a fast follow so users could benefit from the improved listening experience right away.

 I extended the phased approach by documenting three additional features for the roadmap: sleep timer, bookmarking, and advanced accessibility.
 Because sleep timer was the lightest lift, I designed it in full and included it in the handoff.
 I deferred bookmarking and Siri-enhanced accessibility to a future phase due to heavier backend requirements.

 During build, I led design QA across both platforms to ensure the implementation matched the MVP.
-I audited layouts, spacing, typography, and icon behavior, validated tap targets and state changes, and tested mini-player transitions in real listening scenarios.
+I audited layouts, spacing, typography, and icon behavior, validated tap targets and state changes, and tested edge cases.
 I triaged issues with the lead engineer, clarified intent with updated annotations, and signed off on fixes so the shipped experience felt cohesive across devices.

 Results